 U.S. Congressman Henry Cuellar, a border wall opponent, says he’s also having trouble getting information about what’s happening.

-“We asked this specific question to CPB headquarters and they’re saying they cannot shift money around – so they would have to wait for this new appropriation bill – 1.6 billion dollars that we’re hoping we can stop in Washington D.C. before the years over,” the Congressman says.
+“We asked this specific question to CBP headquarters, and they’re saying they cannot shift money around – so they would have to wait for this new appropriation bill – 1.6 billion dollars that we’re hoping we can stop in Washington D.C. before the year's over,” the congressman says.

 Cuellar says there is a lot of fear and confusion about the border wall and the CBP should be doing a better job of engaging and communicating with the local communities.

 “There should be more information out there.
 The Bush administration, when they were working on the fence, they had a lot of town hall meetings – they had a lot of meetings – they went out there,” Cuellar says.